praetoriansentry/eth-pos-devnet/README.md

 # Type 1 Prover Testing Procedure

-The intent of this repo is to be able to test Erigon State Witnesses against the Zero Pover.
+The intent of this repo is to be able to test Erigon State Witnesses against the Type-1 Prover.
 Using this devnet setup, here is a procedure for creating some test data.

 1. Start the devnet up with `docker compose up`.
 If you've run